Cooperative Edge Caching with Large Language Model in Wireless Networks: Methodology

 First, we define the look-ahead value function.
 Let $\mathbf{X}$ denote a generic global cache configuration.
 We generalize the instantaneous hit rate to $P_{\mathrm{hit}}(\mathbf{X}, \mathcal{Q})$, representing the hit rate of configuration $\mathbf{X}$ under request set $\mathcal{Q}$.
 Under the frozen-trajectory protocol, let $\mathcal{Q}^{(t+1:t+H)} \triangleq (\mathcal{Q}^{(t+1)}, \dots, \mathcal{Q}^{(t+H)})$ denote the fixed sequence of future requests.
 The normalized discounted look-ahead value $\mathcal{H}_H$ is defined as:

-In our implementation, this oracle evaluator is realized by directly querying the frozen future request trace during the training phase, providing a computationally efficient and low-variance ground-truth signal for policy optimization.
+In our implementation, this look-ahead evaluator is realized by directly querying the frozen future request trace during the training phase, providing a computationally efficient and low-variance signal for policy optimization.